 Are you “stuck” and looking for a way out?
 Or, are you simply looking to develop and advance yourself?
 I am happy to help.

 Welcome!
 I am Lillian Chen.
-After 12 years living in California and Colorado, U.S.A., having established two private practices (TLC Psychotherapy LLC and Prestige Transformation LLC) in Colorado, I now reside in Taipei.
-Both American and Taiwanese, having each foot in one world, with a global villager soul embracing diversity, I easily relate to the “Third Culture Kids (and adults).”
+After living in California and Colorado for over a decade, having established two private practices in Colorado, I now reside in Taipei.
+Being both American and Taiwanese, having each foot in one world, with a global villager soul embracing diversity, I easily relate to the “Third Culture Kids (and adults).”
 My personal experiences in international relocation, acculturation, culture shocks, and reverse culture shocks have all equipped me with the cross-cultural understanding of expat challenges.

 Multicultural sensitivity is a part of the key foundation in my helping work.
 I have experiences in helping clients from diverse demographic backgrounds, even those with language barriers as well as couples who had cultural and language gaps between each other.

 In the recent years, I have developed the enthusiasm in the subjects of narcissistic abuse and complex post-traumatic stress disorder (CPTSD).
-Since the information of the two subjects is sufficient in English language, I have dedicated my NA and CPTSD writing systematically in Chinese, for public education purposes.
-Without fact checking, I have received feedbacks from readers regarding me as the first (or perhaps only) expert in those topics in the Chinese-speaking world.
+Since the information of the two subjects is sufficient in the English language, I have dedicated my NA and CPTSD writing systematically in Chinese, for public education purposes.
+Without fact checking, I have often received feedback from readers regarding me as the first (or perhaps only) expert in those topics in the Chinese-speaking realm.

 Despite my recent focus on the two subjects, I continue appreciating the opportunities in helping clients with various concerns.
 Please refer to the “expertise” page for more.
-I am passionate and experienced in helping children and their families, but I now do not accept children under the age of 13 or a family size over 3 people, due to my current office setup.
+I am passionate and experienced in helping children and their families, but I now do not accept children under the age of 13 or a family size over 3 people, because of the limitation of my office setup.
 I might accept such clients when my office becomes more suitable for them.

 My personal and professional experiences have led me to doubt whether or not the conventional mental health service structure is truly in the best interest of the clients.
-Therefore, based on the professional groundwork and prioritizing my clients’ best interests, I have decided to stop conforming to the clinical, highly restricted structure of mental health services.
+Therefore, based on the professional groundwork and prioritizing my clients’ best interests, I have decided to stop conforming to the clinical, highly restrictive structure of mental health services.
 My helping service is an integrated model which organically and holistically responds to each unique client’s circumstances.
-Generally, I name it “Transformation Work,” while my clients and I use the terms “counseling,” “therapy,” “coaching,” etc. interchangeably only as a habit of expression.
+Generally, I name it “Transformation Work,” while my clients and I interchangeably use the terms counseling, therapy, coaching, etc. simply out of habits and convenience.

-While integrated and organic, my preferred therapeutic models include humanistic, existential, cognitive behavioral, Gestalt, object relations, constructivism, family structural, emotionally focused, and solution focused approaches.
+While integrated and organic, my preferred therapeutic models include humanistic, existential, cognitive behavioral, Gestalt, object relations, constructivism, family structural, emotionally focused, psychodynamic, and solution focused approaches.
 My personal interest in Traditional Chinese Medicine, aromatherapy, and various body works provide additional tools to Transformation Work, while I never impose any of them to my clients.

-On the personal side, I enjoy reading, writing, movies, music (especially Jazz, R&B, and classical), travel, horseback riding, snowmobiling, swimming, and interacting with animals.
+On the personal side, I enjoy reading, writing, movies, travel, horseback riding, snowmobiling, swimming, and interacting with animals.
 I am spiritual but not religious, and most familiar with Buddhism, Taoism, Christianity and Kabbalah, while respectful and open to learn all spiritual beliefs without imposing any.
-I am a passionate ally for the LGBTQI+ individuals, cultural minorities, children, struggling parents, victims, and the underprivileged population.
+I am a passionate ally for the LGBTQIA+ individuals, cultural minorities, children, struggling parents, victims, and the underprivileged population.
 Not against psychiatric treatments and medication, I am however against the abuse of psychiatric power, as a part of my general support for human rights.
 That is why I am a member and affiliated provider of MindFreedom International.